 I had planned to present a slideshow along with my talk, but in fact, technical difficulties prevented me from doing so.
 The presentation posted on Slideshare is thus a recreation of that talk, with the audio keyed to the slides.
+(Update July 14, 2022: Some years back, Slideshare deleted all audio from presentations.
+At some point I recovered the audio, but in the intervening time I appear to have lost it again.
+Apologies!)
 For those of you who prefer things in textual form, I’ll write out most of it below, but I encourage you to at least page through the slides for the pictures.

 Many of the points I make in the presentation draw on things I’ve written on this site; I’ve linked to some of these articles in the body of the presentation below.

 - Using Online Student Pressure to Pass Legislation